Thursday, January 17, 2019

 Anaheim, CA 92806

-We are always on the hunt for places to eat before we go to a Ducks game, but coming from South OC we are usually relegated to picking up fast food and eating it in the parking lot quickly so we can make it inside to see the puck drop.
-The traffic gods were especially kind to us on this particular Wednesday early evening, as we made it up to Anaheim in a record 35 minutes during rush hour, which allowed us plenty of time to try Jagerhaus.
+We are always on the hunt for places to eat before we go to a Ducks game, but coming from South OC, we are usually relegated to picking up fast food and eating it in the parking lot quickly so we can make it inside to see the puck drop.
+The traffic gods were incredibly kind to us on this particular Wednesday early evening, as we made it up to Anaheim in a record 35 minutes during rush hour, which allowed us plenty of time to try Jagerhaus.

-Out of five hunting lodges, (because the name of this restaurant translates to hunting lodge), five being best to zero being worst, Jagerhaus gets 3.5 hunting lodges.
+Out of five hunting lodges (because the name of this restaurant translates to hunting lodge), five being best to zero being worst, Jagerhaus gets 3.5 hunting lodges.

 For more information about Jagerhaus, head to their website here: http://www.jagerhaus.net/index.html